 In 1970 we got our first high rise building Maroochy Sands and every one thought this was a huge building, but as development has shown it wasn’t so big after all.
 Maroochy Sands was built on land previously owned by the Comino family, it was run as a caravan park called The Lazy J.

-In 1970 and Drive Inn Theatres were now starting to increase in popularity The Beach Theatre owned by the Comino family was now going to close.
-Jimmy Comino approached Gary Ratcliffe as Gary had just sold his snack bar at the Rollerdrome to see if he was interested in opening an amusement arcade there.
-No time was lost and council approval was given and the amusement arcade opened.
+In 1970 Drive Inn Theatres were now starting to increase in popularity The Beach Theatre owned by the Comino family was now going to close.
+Jimmy Comino approached Gary Ratcliffe as Gary had just sold his snack bar at the Rollerdrome to see if he was interested in opening an amusement arcade to replace the Beach Theatre.
+The Comino family also owned the Pacific Theatre (Mooloolaba), the Star Theatre (Maroochydore and the Maroochydore Drive In Theatre ( Maud Street, Maroochydore).
+After the Beach Theatre closed it's doors for the last movie screening, no time was lost and council approval was given and the amusement arcade opened.
 Many patrons couldn’t wait for the arcade to open and for several weeks the locals were waiting out the front wanting to know when it would open the first patrons thru the front door on opening day were Wayne Renouf and David Byron.
 This proved to be a most popular entertainment arcade for both the locals and tourists alike.
 This was one of Australia’s largest amusement arcades (in floor area) pre Grundy’s opening in Surfers Paradise in the late 1970’s.The Pleasure Centre Cotton Tree was around 550sq.m. and housed 15 coin operated pool tables a slot car track and around 80 amusement games including pinballs, shooting galleries, coin operated bowling games, driving games and many other of the latest American and Japanese games that were available at the time.
-A game of pool cost 20cents and the pinballs and arcade games cost 5 cents to 10 cents to play and to hear the latest music on the jukebox was 10 cents and how the music had changed, Elvis and the Beatles revolutionised the type of music we wanted to listen to and more and more exciting and interesting music artists were arriving on the scene and this music has entertained us for four decades since.
+A game of pool cost 20cents and the pinballs and arcade games cost 5 cents to 10 cents to play and to hear the latest music on the jukebox was 10 cents and how the music had changed, Elvis the Beatles and The Beach Boys revolutionised the type of music we wanted to listen to and more and more exciting and interesting music artists were arriving on the scene and this music has entertained us for four decades since.

 Towards the end of the sixties the clothing fashions were changing from flared Amco and Leisuremaster jeans to the more tighter fitting jeans and wearing paisley patterned shirts and t-shirts.
 Long hair was also very fashionable at the time.